 Lanai and Molokai Day Trips

 Separated by the Auau Channel, Maui, Molokai and Lanai are collectively known as “The Magic Isles.”
 Although Maui is the more recognized of the three, Lanai and Molokai each have their own unique traits and attractions.
-These islands are easily accessible from Maui, with interisland ferries running daily from Lahaina Harbor.
-It takes roughly 1 hour for ferry service to Lanai and an hour and a half to Molokai.
+These islands are easily accessible from Maui, with interisland ferries running daily from Lahaina Harbor to Lanai and daily flights to Molokai.

 Lanai is a private getaway featuring two luxurious resorts: The Four Seasons Resort Lanai at Manele Bay and the Four Seasons Lodge at Koele, as well as the historic Hotel Lanai.
 Major attractions include the dolphin friendly Hulopoe Bay, the otherworldly Keahiakawelo (Garden of the Gods) and the remote Kaiolohia (Shipwreck Beach).
 For a secluded romantic escape or a four-wheel drive adventure, Lanai is just a ferry ride away.
 Expeditions ferry service runs 5 round-trips daily between Manele Harbor and Lahaina Harbor.
 Ferry trips take roughly an hour.
 For more information call (800) 695-2624, (808) 661-3756 or visit www.go-lanai.com.